 Galactic aberration has been accounted for at the construction of ICRF3.
-Uncorrected Galactic aberration should provoke a glide of amplitude close to 5 μas/yr (e.g., Kovalevsky 2003; Titov et al. 2011) towards the Galactic center (approx. R.A.
+Uncorrected Galactic aberration should provoke a glide of amplitude close to 5 $\mu$ as/yr (e.g., Kovalevsky 2003; Titov et al. 2011) towards the Galactic center (approx. R.A.
 265° and declination -29°).
-A value of 5.8 μas/yr for the amplitude of the Galactic aberration has been evaluated in analyses performed at the construction of the ICRF3 (MacMillan et al. 2019).
-The descriptions of the solutions provided to the IVS used in this report indicate that this correction has been applied in the AUS solutions (for details refer to http://ivsopar.obspm.fr/vlbi/ivsproducts/crf/).
-There is no indication of the application of the Galactic aberration correction in ASI solution.
+A value of 5.8 $\mu$ as/yr for the amplitude of the Galactic aberration has been evaluated in analyses performed at the construction of the ICRF3 (MacMillan et al. 2019).
+The descriptions of the catalogs provided to the IVS used in this report indicate that this correction has been applied in the solutions (for details refer to http://ivsopar.obspm.fr/vlbi/ivsproducts/crf/).